-Treatment of sleep disordered breathing conditions depends on the cause and severity of the apnea, so a complete diagnosis of your condition is required.
+Treatment of sleep-disordered breathing conditions depends on the cause and severity of the apnea, so a complete diagnosis of your condition is required.
 Our sleep professionals will work closely with your physician and help them diagnose sleep apnea.
 You can also begin with an initial home diagnosis by taking the STOP questionnaire.

 CPAP therapy is the most popular and effective sleep apnea treatment.
 A comfortable mask is worn over the nose as you sleep, delivering a quiet and gentle airflow.
 The continuous airflow prevents the throat from collapsing and keeps the airway open.

-Oral appliance therapy can be used to treat mild to moderate sleep apnea or for people who cannot tolerate CPAP therapy.
+Oral appliance therapy can be used to treat mild or moderate sleep apnea or for people who cannot tolerate CPAP therapy.
 These fitted oral appliances, or mandibular advancement devices, are worn during sleep to bring the lower jaw (mandible) slightly forward (advanced), preventing snoring and keeping the airway open.
 An oral appliance is one of the most preferred sleep apnea treatment options due to its comfort and eases to wear.
 Its size also makes it convenient to be carried when travelling.

 Breathing is essential for living, which is why we tend to be more concerned with breathing at night than at other times.
 If a person has a disorder such as sleep apnea, they might have trouble breathing through their nose and mouth because of the way that their mouth and throat muscles relax during sleep.